jetbrains-academy/kotlin-onboarding-introduction/Chat/askFirstQuestion/task.md

 <div class="hint" title="Push me to learn which functions can be helpful to solve this task">

-To print a question you can use the `println` function from the previous steps.
+To print a question, you can use the `println` function from the previous steps.
-Then, no read the user input into a variable, you can use the `readlnOrNull` function.
+Then, to store the user's input in a variable, you can use the `readlnOrNull` function.

 </div>